MicrosoftDocs/visualstudio-docs/docs/python/quickstart-02-python-in-visual-studio-project-from-template.md

     ![Creating a new project with the Blank Flask Web Project template](media/quickstart-python-06-blank-flask-template.png)

 1. Visual Studio prompts you with a dialog that says **This project requires external packages.** This dialog appears because the template includes a *requirements.txt* file specifying a dependency on Flask.
-Visual Studio can install the packages automatically, and gives you the option to install the *virtual environment*.
+Visual Studio can install the packages automatically, and gives you the option to install them into a *virtual environment*.
 Using a virtual environment is recommended over installing into a global environment, so select **Install into a virtual environment** to continue.

     ![Installing Flask into a virtual environment](media/quickstart-python-07-install-into-virtual-environment.png)